 So what do you do?

-Well, first of all, know that this is very common with new employees!
-The first few months on a job involves so many new things – a new schedule, a lot of new learning, a new boss which can create a feeling of being on display and evaluated all the time, meeting new people, having lots of new details to remember, it is frankly exhausting!
+The first few months on a job involves so many new things – a new schedule, a lot of new learning, a new boss which can create a feeling of being on display and evaluated all the time, meeting new people, having lots of new details to remember; it is frankly exhausting!
 So it is common for new employees, especially those who want to do a good job and may have some perfectionist tendencies, to really give it their all during this period and that is just not sustainable.
-So, as time goes on they feel more and more tired and start to question if the job is something they can do.
+As time goes on they feel more and more tired and start to question if the job is for them.
 In positions that have a big learning curve, the feelings of inadequacy can be even stronger as the employee can feel like they have forgotten everything they knew coming in, never mind remembering all the new stuff they have been told since they started!

-What tends to work in this situation is to first acknowledge what is going on for the person.
-Acknowledge all that they have learned and all that they have been adjusting to.
-This helps to normalize how they are feeling.
-Then, take a break from new learning.
+- Take a break from new learning.
 Give the employee time to adjust and settle.
 Take a couple of weeks off from anything new or from changing things for the person.
 Settle on a schedule if it is changing all the time.
 No new projects for a bit.
 No new videos to watch or books to read.
 No new responsibilities.
-The employee is fatigued from the newness of everything so giving time to the situation and letting them settle in so that things start to feel less new will be helpful.
-Keep up the reinforcement that they are doing a good job and that they are meeting expectations.
-If they employee feels that the only way to do a good job is to always be doing something new, that is a lot of pressure and also exhausting!
-So, continue to reinforce that good performance is happening on a daily basis within their regular job.
+The employee may be fatigued from the newness of everything so give time to let the learning sink in.